 Here's the thing….there is a difference between caring and judging.
 If you think I would judge you, you insult my ability to be an effective coach.
 If you are a client, my friend, or family member, I care because I'm invested in your health and/or I love you and want you to be healthy.
 The closer you are to me, the more difficult it is to express that and be received in a caring way.
 As a Trainer/Coach, I want you to choose a healthier option because I have inspired you to pick it, not because I have guilted you into it.
 I can't make you feel guilty; only you can do that.
 I also believe there is no ‘perfect diet' or perfect person.
 Eating clean 100% of the time is not only unrealistic but also not very fun!
 I don't know where you are on the wellness spectrum, and I believe health is a progression.

 I used to be a lousy vegetarian and have changed my eating habits over the years….not days, weeks, or even months.
 My eating behaviors may seem rigid to you, but I genuinely like to eat this way.
 I only have sweets on the weekends or a holiday because that's what I want to do, and it works for me.
 If that behavior doesn't work for you, it doesn't mean I will think less of you.
 Maybe a goal for you would be to only have one sweet a day because, in your wellness spectrum, this is an improvement to your health.

 When you are looking for a Trainer/Coach, whether it is me or someone else, you should feel supported and comfortable and not chastised for imperfection.
-You are a partner in health, celebrating successes, and improving on your progression.
+You are a partner in health, celebrating successes and improving on your progression.
 Small changes impact by creating big results.
-So, the next time you are with me, order what you want because you want it, not because you want my approval, and if you see me at Ben and Jerry's on the 19th of the month, let's talk favorite flavors ☺
+So, the next time you're with me, order what you want because you want it, not because you want my approval, and if you see me at Ben and Jerry's on the 19th of the month, let's talk favorite flavors ☺